nginxinc/nginx-service-mesh/docs/content/guides/monitoring-and-tracing.md

       You can use the [NGINX Service Mesh API]({{< ref "api-usage.md#modifying-the-global-mesh-configuration" >}}) to update the Prometheus address that the control plane uses to get metrics.

-      For example, update the `meshconfig` resource with:
+      The example below demonstrates how to update the `meshconfig` resource:

       ```yaml
       spec: